Caucasia, Antioquia: Geography

 The municipality of Caucasia is located at the northern department of Antioquia, on the border with the department of Córdoba and the subregion of Bajo Cauca Antioquia.
+It lies at an altitude of 150 m (490 ft) above sea level.
 Its territory is a flat area with small ridges in the north and west and south.
 It is one of the largest municipalities in the area due to its advantageous location, near the confluence of major tributaries, such as the river Cauca and the Nechí y Paramillo National Park.

 The rural area is part of the Andean area where there are heights of 50 to 500 m, in a place that is a confluence of the Paisa Region and savannah regions of Colombia, giving rise to the Chilapa culture.

 The highest altitude that represents the county is the mountain of Olvido (502 m) in Puerto Colombia.

-Weather
+Climate

 The municipality has two classes: warm tropical climates and warm mountainous wet climates, due to its location in the foothills of the Andes.

 Caucasia's temperature is determined by thermal winds and rainfall, 27.4 °C, where is the urban area, which has a temperature ranging between 25 and 32 °C or 89.6F and 77F.
 The highest temperatures ranging between 30 and 32 °C, absolute maximum 35 °C. And the lower range around 23 °C, with absolute minimum of 21 °C. The beginning and end of the year are dry seasons, but beyond that the weather is changeable, wet at certain times from August to November.
 Average annual rainfall is moderate: 2,500 mm, and is not equal throughout the municipality.
 It rains farther south than the north.